 I have already had 11 mammograms in 6 years.
 If I continue having mammograms every 6 months as recommended, by the time I’m 50 I’ll have had 19 mammograms.

 Radiologists, oncologists and breast surgeons claim there is little harm from radiation, especially the new digital mammograms.
 My Naturopathic Dr. told me that radiation can contribute to/cause thyroid disease and thyroid cancer — not to mention all the other possible long-term harm that is underplayed by radiologists, oncologists and breast surgeons.
-Check out this excerpt on mammograms from Breast Cancer?
-Breast Health!
-By Susun S. Weed: http://www.ashtreepublishing.com/Book_Breast_Cancer_Mammograms8.htm
+Please read this excerpt on mammograms from Breast Cancer?
+Breast Health! by Susun S. Weed

 Amazingly, many oncologists and breast surgeons have never heard of the Aurora RODEO MRI.
 Through some persistence, I’m happy to report I had my first Aurora Breast MRI at UC Irvine a few days ago.
 After hearing my case, my primary care physician kindly ordered it and my insurance authorized it.

-Dr. Michael Lagios states: any “dedicated” breast MRI is equivalent to the Aurora RODEO MRI.
+Expert breast cancer pathologist, Dr. Michael Lagios states: “Any ‘dedicated’ breast MRI is equivalent to the Aurora RODEO MRI.

 I am choosing NO RADIATION & NO MORE MAMMOGRAMS!
 I choose dedicated breast MRIs as an annual monitoring tool.
 I have also had thermograms and ultrasounds in between.
 But more importantly I am focused on health-promoting “anti-cancer” foods & supplements, yoga, exercise and keeping toxins and stress away from my body, mind and spirit.

 Huge thanks to Sandie Walters for referring me and other women to “dedicated” Breast MRI!